THIS DATE IN HISTORY: Jan. 17

 Video: Joe Nieuwendyk won Cup with three different teams

-1959: Howe plays as a defenseman for the Red Wings in a 2-1 loss to the Toronto Maple Leafs at Maple Leaf Gardens.
+1959: Howe plays as a defenseman for the Red Wings in a 2-1 loss to Toronto at Maple Leaf Gardens.
 Coach Sid Abel moves Howe from right wing back to defense because of injuries.
-Howe assists on Norm Ullman's power-play goal with 1:31 remaining in the third period.
+Howe assists on a power-play goal by Norm Ullman with 1:31 remaining in the third period.

 1973: At age 23, Philadelphia Flyers forward Bobby Clarke becomes the youngest captain in NHL history when he succeeds Ed Van Impe.
 Clarke remains captain through the 1978-79 season, then returns as captain from 1982-84.